5 min read

 Registration and certification

 To register your dog with one of these organizations, you'll need a doctor's certificate stating your disability and need for a service dog.
 Some people try to pass off their household pet as a service animal, causing issues for those who actually require help.

 Training a service dog

 The cost of training is one of the biggest challenges of getting a service dog.
 For basic tasks, service dog training can take anywhere from 4 to 6 months.
 If your pooch needs more complex training for disabilities like blindness, the training process can take over 2 years.

 If you can't afford the cost of training, you can always have a go at training your four-legged friend yourself.
-Firstly, you'll need to make sure your pup has the right temperament and doesn't get easily distracted or flustered.
-They should also be solely focused on their owner and should be able to retain information on different objects and situations.
+First, you'll need to make sure your pup has the right temperament and doesn't get easily distracted or flustered.
+They should also be solely focused on their handler and able to recall and retain information on different objects and situations.

 Buying a service dog

 In case you're short on time, or your current dog isn't a suitable candidate for training, you can also buy a service dog.
 Unfortunately, buying a service dog isn't any cheaper than training one.
 Purchasing a service dog is usually more expensive and can cost anywhere from $15,000 to $50,000 depending on your needs.
 In general, you can expect to pay around $25,000 for a service dog without any financial support.

 Financial support for a service dog